Energy, Greenhouse Gases, and Climate Change in the Twenty-first Century

 Half of CO2 emissions are absorbed by vegetation and the oceans.
 But much of the CO2 absorbed by the oceans becomes dissolved carbolic acid, which is changing the chemistry of seawater and destroying marine life.

-Between 2000 and 2021 global energy consumption increased by an astonishing 44%.
-But low carbon energy accounted for only about ¼ of that increase.
-The rest came from burning more fossil fuels, especially coal.
-While energy from wind and solar has increased rapidly since 2000, total low carbon energy has increased more slowly because the share of total energy from nuclear power has decreased.
+Between 2000 and 2024, global energy demand increased by an astonishing 93%.
+Of that consumption, 38% could be attributed to renewable sources and 8% from nuclear.
+However, the remaining 54% still comes from fossil fuels.
+While energy from wind and solar has increased rapidly since 2000, total low-carbon energy has increased more slowly because the share of total energy from nuclear power has decreased.

-Many people think nuclear energy should be abolished, but nuclear energy produces very little carbon and is among our cleanest energy sources.
+Many people consider nuclear energy to be controversial, but nuclear energy produces very little carbon and is among our cleanest energy sources.
 Unfortunately for the climate, many of the new sustainable energy sources replaced nuclear energy rather than fossil fuels.

 But as we will see, these numbers are not as simple as they might at first appear.
-The reports that follow examine more closely the energy use, greenhouse gas emissions, and plans for developing low carbon energy in major consuming countries.
+The reports that follow examine more closely the energy use, greenhouse gas emissions, and plans for developing low-carbon energy in major consuming regions.

 Units of Measurement, Abbreviations, and Data Sources